The Pooka, or in Irish Puca, (goblin) is a phantom fairy creature that features in Celtic folklore and fairytales of Ireland.

 Generally, however, perceived wisdom holds that an encounter with Pooka is not considered propitious, as this fairy creature is a portent of oncoming doom.
 Known for its cunning and wile as well as lies and deception, Pooka’s archetype is trickster.
 It is also a fertility spirit since it has the power to create or destroy.
 As well as the ability of human speech, it is a gifted prophesier.

 November is the month of Pooka.
-In Ireland of past at Halloween many children went out “with Pooka”, but others stayed indoors, fearful of stories they had heard of what Pooka did to children.
+In Ireland of past, at Halloween, many children went out “with Pooka”, but others stayed indoors, fearful of stories they had heard of what Pooka did to children.
 In popular culture, other iconic mystical creatures are incarnated from Pooka.
 For example, the bogeyman is derived from Pooka.
-Also, Easter Bunny, which is pagan in origin; a fairy-like creature that brings chocolate eggs and sweets to children at Easter has its roots in fertility spirit theme of Pooka.
+Also, Easter Bunny, which is pagan in origin; a fairy-like creature that brings chocolate eggs and sweets to children at Easter has its roots in the fertility spirit theme of Pooka.
 In the film Harvey (1950), directed by Henry Koster, a giant white bunny was inspired by Pooka.

 This mythic creature is also well documented in the classic literature of Ireland and Britain.
 Irish poet and playwright W. B. Yeats depicts Pooka as an eagle, while Irish novelist and playwright Brian O’Nolan, who wrote under the pseudonym Flann O’Brien, was also so inspired.
 O’Brien’s masterpiece, At Swim-Two-Birds, features a character called Pooka MacPhillemey, a “member of devil class”.
 In William Shakespeare’s A Midsummer Night’s Dream, Puck is a mischievous and quick-witted sprite responsible for setting many of the play’s events in motion through his magic.